thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

 example projects (totaling a few thousand lines & many showing how various packages can be used in combination), plus dozens of smaller example snippets in various long-form readme files and docstrings in the source code.
 So much for the rough overview.
-There’s still _a lot_ more to do, particularly in terms of documentation & testing, but the full scope of topics covered by the whole project, by now makes it impossible for me to cover meaningfully in a single article or two.
+There's still _a lot_ more to do, particularly in terms of documentation & testing, but the full scope of topics covered by the whole project, by now makes it impossible for me to cover meaningfully in a single article or two.
 Therefore, I will apply some dose of Divide & Conquer and aim to